 “Bray moved purposefully.
 He fully acknowledged he was being followed, if not by some hooded figure then by one or two of the flocks of street sparrows who darted along the narrow gaps between the many stalls.
 Bray felt an acute sense of danger.
 He recalled the two murderous assaults on him and wondered if these were all part of a well-laid plot to dig up and destroy the very roots of all those who supported Countess Margaret and her exiled son.
 Bray then wondered how his mistress and Urswicke were faring.
 As he crossed Cheapside, Bray glimpsed a finely carved statue of Our Lady of Walsingham standing on its plinth.
 He murmured a swift prayer to the ‘Fragrantly beautiful Queen of Heaven’ for the safety of the countess and those who served her.
 Now and again Bray would pause, as if to buy from a stall or listen to a storyteller fresh from Outremer chanting a tale about a strange creature which had the head of a hare, the neck of an ox, the winds of a dragon, the feel of a camel and so on.
 On this occasion Bray glanced around and caught two men at a nearby stall; they were studying him closely then quickly looked away.”

 Really?
-While he’s being followed, he considers street sparrows, Margaret Beaufort, Urswicke, a statue, and listens to a storyteller?
+While he’s being followed and feeling his life might be threatened, he considers street sparrows, Margaret Beaufort, Urswicke, a statue, and listens to a storyteller?
 After two attempts on his life, wasn’t the adrenaline helping him focus exclusively on who might be following him?
 Or, perhaps I am being uncharitable and Bray was actually a victim of a Medieval case of ADHD.

 PROBLEM TWO.
 Way too much of the plot is explained by characters sitting around a meal together.
 Long, and frankly unrealistic monologues that make sure every aspect of the relevant history of the Wars of the Roses is covered.
 Including an exceptionally long-winded final scene where Margaret Beaufort and friends confront a traitor and painstakingly review ALL the evidence of his guilt.
 Assuming, I can only guess, that the reader needs to have everything explained in order to successfully tie up the mystery.
 Instead, it felt more to me like an Agatha Christie mystery where the reader can’t possibly solve the mystery alone and needs Miss Marple to point out unimportant but key details that the author made sure readers overlooked.